-Business action for access to safe water and sanitation at scale
+Business action for access to safe water and sanitation

 Addressing this vital human and socio-economic development issue is a key condition to achieving WBCSD’s vision 2050 of “9 billion people living well within the limits of the planet.”